deepakpillai/FaceMatch/README.md

 [Progress as of 8/Aug/2023]

-Moved away from the TinyVGG model architecture to the pre-trained VGG16 model to get better face embedding.
+Moved away from the TinyVGG architecture to the pre-trained VGG16 weights to get better face embedding.
 Mostly it works if we keep the threshold to 70% similarity.

 [Next step]